What is an Infographic?

 On top of that, it's important to determine if your topic is evergreen or timely.
 Evergreen topics aren't time-sensitive, but timely topics are.

-But regardless of what you choose, you need a strong name or headline to go along with your idea.
+Regardless of what you choose, you need a strong name or headline to go along with your idea.
 The name of your infographic is what readers will see first, and it'll help them decide whether or not they want to read the full product.

 Some of the best names simply state the infographic's topic, like our Psychology of Color infographic.
 But you can also find success by using phrases like "How To" or "Ultimate Guide To."
 You could also use a numbered list, like a blog post.